NiloyRicky/extensionWebToSheetLoggerNiloyq933/README.md

 Prepares the data for future integration with Google Sheets.

+## DAY-4 Progress
+Features

+Integrated background script to handle saving highlights asynchronously.

+Implemented POST request to Google Apps Script Web App for storing data in Google Sheets.

+Added proper JSON serialization with JSON.stringify for data transfer.

+Handled success and error responses with Promises (.then and .catch).

+Ensured asynchronous message handling in background script by returning true.

 ## Installation
 1. Clone or download this repository.
 2. Open Chrome and go to `chrome://extensions`.